Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Method

 \section{Method}

-The task of MI-HSR involves predicting a hyperspectral image aligned to a target viewpoint (the Main camera), given RGB images from multiple spatially offset sensors:

-This setup introduces two key challenges: (i) the input views are misaligned due to differing camera geometries, and (ii) the available hyperspectral supervision $\mathbf{I}_\mathrm{HS} \in \mathbb{R}^{h \times w \times n}$ corresponds to a reference sensor not aligned with any RGB input.
-Our approach addresses both issues, one through pre-processing, the other through architectural design.
+The task of MI-HSR involves predicting a hyperspectral image $\tY \in \mathbb{R}^{h\times w\times n}$ aligned to a reference RGB image $\tX_0 \in \mathbb{R}^{h\times w\times 3}$ given also auxiliary RGB images $\{\tX_i\}_{i=1}^{k-1} \subset \mathbb{R}^{h\times w\times 3}$ from multiple spatially offset sensors.
+This setup introduces two key challenges: (i) the available hyperspectral supervision $\tY$ is not aligned with any RGB input, and (ii) the input views are misaligned due to differing camera geometries.
+Our approach (Fig.~\ref{fig:method}) addresses both issues, one through pre-processing, the other through architectural design.